Do Neck Pillows Count As Carry On? Rules By 19 Airlines

 Feather pillows provide another option, as long as they can be tightly compressed and are great for traveling.
 Most smaller feather pillows are exceptional items to pack in your carry-on luggage and should fit comfortably.
 You’ll get plenty of long-lasting comfort with this type of pillow.

 Compressible Camping Pillows

-Another excellent option for traveling is a compressible camping pillow.
+Another excellent option for traveling is a compressible camping pillow (Amazon link).
 These pillows are made much like your standard pillow, but they’re much lighter and made to be easy to pack.
 These types of pillows include both inflatable pillows and compressible pillows and are made to be both comfortable and relaxed to pack